malaidev/Open-Contracts/readme.md

 ### About Open

 DeFi lending today requires a borrower to provide collateral in excess of 42% to that of the actual loan.
 This diminishes the usecase of decentralised lending.
-Open protocol's proposed solution facilitates loan upto 3 times the collateral.
-Hashstack's Open protocol is the only practical application of under-collateralised lending in DeFi.
+Hashstack's proposed solution, Open protocol facilitates loan upto 3 times the collateral. **A 4.5x efficiency** over the present solutions.
+Open protocol is the only practical application of under-collateralised lending in DeFi.